hilukaz/Hilukaz/README.md

 # Hi, welcome to my profile ☕

 - 👤 17 years old
-- 💻 Currently studying Systems Development
+- 💻 Currently studying Systems Development and living in Brazil
 - 🎬 I'm studying about inteligence artificial and robots.
-I hope to work or study abroad (Brazil)
+I hope to work or study abroad
 - 💬 I have inglish intermmediary and starting japanese N4
 - 📞 If you want to know more about me, get in touch!